01 of 09

 Brick Kitchen With Granite Counters

-The low maintenance requirements of brick flooring make it very popular in kitchens.
-In this picture the multi hued Charleston red color of the brick is able to pick up subtle hints of blushing hues in the mahogany cabinets.
-The herringbone pattern is very simple; creating a cross cut visual that makes this small space seem larger than it actually is.
-The speckled gray granite counters finish the effect, giving the quaint rustic style of the room a polished look.Continue to 5 of 9 below.
+The easy maintenance of brick flooring makes it very popular for kitchens.
+Here, the multi-hued red coloring of the brick is able to pick up subtle hints of blushing hues in the mahogany cabinets.
+The herringbone pattern is very simple, creating a cross-cut visual that makes this small space seem larger than it actually is.
+The speckled gray granite countertops finish the effect, giving the quaint rustic style of the room a polished look.Continue to 5 of 9 below.

 05 of 09